 Zions Bank was founded in 1873 in Salt Lake City, Utah.
 It is one of the oldest financial institutions in the intermountain west and specializes in banking and technology services.
 The company has 125 full-service financial centers across Utah, Idaho, and Wyoming, and is currently led by CEO and President, A. Scott Anderson.
 Customers can enjoy access to over 200 Zions Bank ATMs.
 Zions Bank is a part of Zions Bancorporation, which operates in Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah, and Washington State.
 Consumers that choose Zions Bank should remember that they must have a credit score of 550 or higher.

 The company has a variety of business financing and loan options that aim to accommodate many different situations.
 Zions Bank offers both secured and unsecured business loans.
 The loans are a one-time need and are purposed for business expansion, increasing working capital.
 The business term loans can help finance furniture, fixtures, and equipment.
 Rates are fixed or variable and terms are up to 84 months.
 The business term loans include a loan origination fee, appraisal fee, and filing costs.

 Zions Bank has been ranked as the #1 Small Business Administration Loan Lender for 21 consecutive years in Utah, and 13 consecutive years in Idaho.
 The company works with term loans, working capital loans, lines of credit, and a 504-loan program.
 With the small business administration loan, clients can purchase machinery, equipment, inventory, real estate, and more.
 Terms range up to 25 years depending on which loan type is chosen, and these loans can typically finance all business assets.
 Interest rates are variable, and these loans include an SBA guarantee fee and a packaging fee.

 Zions Bank does not offer services to all 50 states.
 In fact, locations are quite limited.
-Zions Bank only has full-service providers in Utah, Idaho, and Wyoming.
+Zions Bank only has full-service providers in Utah, and Idaho.
 Zions Bank is a part of Zions Bancorporation, but even then, Zions Bancorporation only operates in Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah, and Washington.

 Fees depend on each Zions Bank business loan type.
 Between the different loan types, customers should look out for one or more of the following fees:

-While the website does not explain fee amounts, Zions Bank is upfront about saying which kinds of fees are associated with which service.
+While the website does not explain fee amounts, Zions Bank is upfront about saying which kinds of fees are associated with which each service.